 What is a credit freeze?

-A credit freeze, or “security freeze”, allows you to restrict lenders and credit card companies from accessing your credit information.
+A credit freeze (also known as a credit report freeze or security freeze) allows you to restrict lenders and credit card companies from accessing your credit information.
 This helps to stop identity theft because it prevents anyone from applying for loans or credit cards until you lift the freeze.

 For example, let’s say an identity thief submits a credit card application using your social security number.
 The credit card company will most likely try to access your credit history to gauge how likely you are to make your monthly payments.